Zoobooks magazine for kids!

 Label Me!
 Printouts

-The Indian Walkingstick (also called the laboratory stick insect, Carausius morosus) is a long, slow-moving, plant-eating insect from India.
+The Indian Walkingstick (also called the laboratory stick insect) is a long, slow-moving, plant-eating insect from India.
 There are almost 3,000 species of stick insects (Order Phasmatodea) in the world; all are nocturnal (most active at night) herbivores (plant-eaters).
+The genus and species of the Indian Walkingstick is Carausius morosus.

 Camouflage by Plant Mimicry: The walkingstick is well-camouflaged in its environment, since it looks like a twig.
 Plant mimicry also occurs in its eggs; the eggs have hard shells and look much like tiny brown seeds.